mk-fg/fgtk/README.rst

 '''''''''''''

-Simple and dirty regexp + backreferences something-ML (SGML/HTML/XML) parser to indent the tags/values in a compact way without messing-up anything else in there.
+Simple and dirty regexp + backreferences something-ML (SGML/HTML/XML) parser to indent tags/values in a compact way without messing-up anything else in there.

 I.e. non-closed tags are FINE, something like <@> doesn't cause parser to explode, etc.